 Please review the Academic Handbook and Academic Integrity Process and Procedures and Code of Behaviour on Academic Matters before proceeding to the instructions for using the tools.
 You may also be interested in exploring the Academic Integrity Matters project, offered through the Dean and Vice-Principal's Office, and the Library Guide, Academic Integrity and Plagiarism.

-Turnitin is a web site that is designed to detect and deter plagiarism in academic writing via the submission of papers electronically.
+Turnitin is a web application that is designed to detect and deter plagiarism in academic writing via the submission of papers electronically.
 In Quercus, the university's new learning management system based on 'Canvas', the framework for submitting assignments is integrated.
 Basic steps are:

 - Review the conditions of use NB: you may NOT use Turnitin during the term unless your syllabus contains the official paragraph from the conditions of use page at the start of term.

 - Instructor advises class that Turnitin will be used to evaluate class assignments in the syllabus during the first lecture. (wording provided at link above).
 Students are permitted, under our conditions of use, to opt-out of using Turnitin.
 Students should be encouraged to express any preference at the start of term.